 computer network FIDONET.
 Unfortunately, what I’ve said generally belongs

 to special professional net communities.
 Hackers are the members of such communities.
+Some words to defend hackersNowadays in Mass Media and press the word “hacker” stands for a

 person who commits corrupt actions with computers, for example: unauthorized